Marvel Studios / The Walt Disney Company

 First Aired on September 22, 2022, on Disney+.

 This was another downer of an episode for me, marking the first instance of back-to-back episodes that didn’t hit the mark for me in this series.
 Frankly, I found myself bored with this sixth episode of She-Hulk: Attorney at Law.
-This was probably the least I’ve laughed in any single episode of this show so far, and where some of the better episodes have felt too short, this one felt too long, and it did so clocking in at just over 20-minutes (excluding the “previously on” and the credits stuff).
+This was probably the least I’d laughed in any single episode of the show, and where some of the better episodes had felt too short, this one felt too long, and it did so clocking in at just over 20-minutes (excluding the “previously on” and the credits stuff).

 Just Jen revolved around Jennifer Walters attending an old classmate’s wedding as a bridesmaid and the drama surrounding it, which ranged from the bride not wanting Jen to be in her She-Hulk persona, to Jen getting bullied and then getting drunk, and to Titania showing up and provoking Jen into an altercation.
 I did feel for Jen, as her struggle with her dual identity and how other people react to one or the other has been the only real emotional weight that this show has boasted.
-We’ve seen Jen go from being jealous of She-Hulk and the attention that she commands, now to embracing her as a mask to hide her own insecurities, and that’s been a big part of her character development as she comes into her own as an MCU superhero, and her emotional struggle with all of that has been the highlight of the past two episodes, but beyond that, it’s really felt like we’re just … waiting for something of consequence to happen.
+We’d seen Jen go from being jealous of She-Hulk and the attention that she commands, to embracing her as a mask to hide her own insecurities, and that had been a big part of her character development as she came into her own as an MCU superhero, and her emotional struggle with all of that had been the highlight of the previous two episodes, but beyond that, it really felt like we’re just … waiting for something of consequence to happen.

 Moving on, Nikki and Mallory resolve the case with Mr. Immortal and Jen turns into She-Hulk and beats up Titania again in another not-so-great fight.
 Beyond that, the big thing to come out of this episode was the emergence of the Intelligencia as a threat to She-Hulk.
 In the comics, the group is comprised of some of the smartest criminals in the Marvel Universe ranging from The Leader, to M.O.D.O.K., to The Wizard, to the Red Ghost, to the Mad Thinker, to Mister Sinister, and they are probably best known for their efforts to transform others into Hulk’s.
-The Intelligencia were presented here as an online group of She-Hulk haters, but I expect the threat level will increase once the identities of some of these She-Hulk haters are revealed.
-I think it’s a safe bet to assume that The Leader is going to be revealed as the person that has been out for Jen’s blood, and he is probably behind the Intelligencia as well.
+The Intelligencia were presented here as an online group of She-Hulk haters, and anyone that was anticipating a more sinister – or interesting – reveal down the line would be left disappointed.

 Marvel Studios / The Walt Disney Company